andreafought/Project/README.md

-Link to dashboard: https://public.tableau.com/app/profile/andrea.fought/viz/Spotify_Project_16249173678800/Mode
+Link to dashboard: https://public.tableau.com/app/profile/andrea.fought/viz/Spotify_Project_16249173678800/Mode Link to trello board:

 6. Analysis and Findings

 With the use of python and tableau, findings and speculations were infered based on the data.
 The research question looked into was what variables play a role on the popularity of a song.

-7. Links

-Trello
-Slides
-Repository
+Imagine you are an up and coming arist and don't have an extensive fan base.
+If your goals are to one day reach the top charts of Spotify, what type of song must you produce to have the highest chances?

+In this analysis we will go over the many variables and try to identify the perfect musical formula to achieve success.